-This is the most important part of planning your Universal Adventure, especially with the uncertainty that the current pandemic brings.
-Universal may change their policies between when you book and when you actually go.
+This is the most important part of planning your Universal Orlando Adventure, especially with the uncertainty that the ongoing pandemic brings.
+Universal is likely to change some things between when you book and when you actually go.
 Throughout your planning journey keep an eye on our blog and this page to see what changes will be coming.

 Finally, we know all of this can seem like a lot.
 Honestly, it is.
 It’s okay to feel overwhelmed with all the advice we’ve given.
 But we want you to learn from our experiences, both positive and negative!

 You probably still have a lot of questions.
 If you want some additional help, we are here for you!
-You can take advantage of a free Embark Session where we can answer your questions, help you with a specific topic, or just walk you through this planning process.
+Just click here to set up a time for us to sit down and answer your questions, help you with a specific topic, or just walk you through this planning process.

 If you want more, we offer a variety of services where we will help you work within your budget to have the most magical trip possible.
-Additionally, since we do not sell travel ourselves, we won’t recommend add-on’s that you don’t want or need.
 We will share advice learned from years of research and traveling ourselves, tailored exclusively for you.